cloudmesh-community/fa19-516-144/project/report.md

 ### Matching More Cases than Intended with Cloudmesh.Security.Secrets Section

-By the definition of re the '.' symbol matches any single character.
+By the definition of python re the `.` symbol matches any single character.
-Under most practical circumstance this should match on a literal '.' character since all paths in the cloudmesh.yaml config are presented as dotpaths.
+Under most practical circumstance this should match on a literal `.` character since all paths in the cloudmesh.yaml config are presented as dotpaths.
 Due to these design choices it is technically possible for the expressions to encrypt more values than intended.